shensquared/setrock/auth_client/README.md

 ### Extension: OpenPubKey

-As an extension to providing authentication via MIT OpenID Connect (OIDC) service, we supply the client with a [PK Token](https://eprint.iacr.org/2023/296) generated from the client's ID Token.
+As an extension to providing authentication via Petrock OpenID Connect (OIDC) service, we supply the client with a [PK Token](https://eprint.iacr.org/2023/296) generated from the client's ID Token.
 The PK Token is a committment of a public/private key pair to the ID Token, which augments the method of authentication from Bearer's Authentication to Proof-of-Possession.
 This protocol is built upon and is fully compatible with the OpenID Connect service.
 We will show a possible use case of PK Tokens with an implementation of an authenticated chatroom.

 ### Example Application: Authenticated Chatroom

-**Note:** To access the chatroom, you must login with your MIT credentials through the MIT OpenID Connect service.
+**Note:** To access the chatroom, you must login with your MIT credentials through the Petrock OpenID Connect service.

 In the authenticated chatroom, we demonstrate how PK Tokens can be use to verify whether data is coming from a trusted user or not, which fundamentally is what authentication is about.
 In our case, these pieces of data takes the form of a text message and the trusted user is an identity holding an MIT crediential.